 Field Trips & Independent Travel

-Taiwan has offered the unique opportunity to experience a living presence of Confucianism, Taoism and Buddhism; students have visited temples of all three traditions.
-Fu Jen Catholic University in Taipei has hosted us, as has National Chengchi University.
-The program has included lectures, seminars and field trips to temples, monasteries and other religious sites.
+Taiwan offers the unique opportunity to experience the living presence of Popular Religion, Confucianism, Taoism and Buddhism.
+Students have visited temples of all these traditions.
+National Chengchi University in Taipei hosts our program and offers interesting lectures and opportunities to share the classroom with Taiwanese and other international students.
+The CRC program includes workshops, seminars and field trips to temples and other religious and secular sites.
 Students also have received an introduction to Mandarin Chinese and the traditional Chinese arts such as Tai Chi, herbal medicine, acupuncture and Chinese astrology.

 Taiwan Democracy Memorial Hall